manishrnl/complete_university_management_system/README.md

 - Configure your DB credentials inside the Java project.

-- Add mysql-connector-java-8.0.28.jar inside folder
-  Library/mysql-connector-java-8.0.28.jar to the Project Structure to connect database.It is inside folder
+- Add all Library which is binded inside folder Libraries  used in Projects/ to the Project Structure so as to use libraries that is needed in this project.
-  Library

 - Install Maven dependencies by running the following command in the terminal: